 What is it?

-Still in the early stages of research, there’s a lot more to be discovered about D-MER — but we do know that it impacts only some breastfeeding moms.
-It's not a form of postpartum depression though.
+Still in relatively early stages of research, there’s a lot more to be discovered about D-MER — but we do know that it impacts only some breastfeeding moms.
+It’s not a form of postpartum depression, though.
 According to D-Mer.org, the D-MER condition is believed to be connected to an unusual drop in dopamine levels (often called the “feel good hormone”) during milk letdown.
-The feelings associated with D-MER can include hopelessness, apprehension, helplessness and pessimism, among others.
-Also, it's a physiological condition, not a psychological one.
-The symptoms come and go, tied to when a mother's milk lets down.
+The feelings associated with D-MER can include hopelessness, apprehension, helplessness, and pessimism, among others.
+Also, it’s a physiological condition, not a psychological one.
+The symptoms come and go, tied to when a mother’s milk lets down.

 Three intensities of D-MER have been identified: Mild, Moderate and Severe.
-It's largely underdiagnosed or misdiagnosed because the symptoms can sound like depression, but the fact that it comes and goes is a distinctive characteristic.
+It’s largely under-diagnosed or misdiagnosed because the symptoms can sound like depression, but the fact that it comes and goes is a distinctive characteristic.
 La Leche League has a fantastic explainer that you can find here.